lbressler13/kotlin-utils/README.md

 ## Development practices

 - Util functions and extension methods should be added at the highest possible level.
-For example, if a method is applicable for the `Collection` class, it should be defined as an extension of `Collection`, rather than an extension of a `List`, `Map`, or other child class.
+For example, if a method is applicable for `Collection`, it should be defined as an extension of `Collection`, rather than an extension of `List`, `Map`, or other child classes.
-- If a method is added for one class, it should also be added to similar classes where it may be useful.
-For example, a method that is useful for a `List` may also be useful for an `Array`.
+- If a method is added for one class, it should also be added for similar classes.
+For example, a method that is useful for `List` may also be useful for `Array`.
-  - Common similarities include various array types, or various range types.
-- When applicable, randomized functions should have the ability to be called with or without a seed.
+- When applicable, randomized functions should be defined with and without a seed.